LOCAL PROJECTS

 Home

-The Crafta Webb Film Project
+The Crafta Webb Film Premiere

-Film Premiere - Saturday, November 3rd 2007 was the date for the unveiling of the film 'Crafta Webb', that was made by local people under the guidance of the Rural Media Company, Hereford.
+Saturday, November 3rd 2007 was the date for the unveiling of the film 'Crafta Webb', that was made by local people under the guidance of the Rural Media Company, Hereford.
 Crafta Webb is an abandoned settlement high on Bredwardine Hill where many families, some very poor, lived in Victorian times.
 The poor were perhaps encouraged to settle there by the possibility of receiving assistance through the Jarvis Charity which then covered Bredwardine, Letton and Staunton-on-Wye.
 The Charity still exists in the area, but no longer distributes coal and meat!
 Click here to go to the Jarvis page

 The venue for the premiere, Moccas Village Hall, was packed by those involved in the making of the drama film (about 30 min long), and the other related short documentary films.
 Everyone who participated in the film received a free DVD on which were the Crafta Webb Drama; the Making of the Drama; the Crafta Webb Animation and Making of the Animation; Crafta Webb Victorians; Photo Galleries; and the Archaeology of Crafta Webb.
 There is also a 40-page book that describes the evolution of the project, and the history of the site.